stephane-caron/mc-lmpc-walkgen/README.md

 used to produce the accompanying video and paper illustrations.
 We have replaced it with [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1), which has the same kinematic chain.

+## Questions?

+Feel free to post your questions or comments in the issue tracker.